 UK Nations and regions insights

-Watch Dr John McGurk, CIPD Head of Policy and Insights: UK Nations and Regions, provide analysis of the latest labour market and employment indicators and discuss the different implications for the UK nations and regions.
+Watch Dr John McGurk, CIPD Head of Policy and Insights: UK Nations and Regions, provide analysis of the last quarter's labour market and employment indicators and discuss the different implications for the UK nations and regions.

 Read the transcript